Sydney-Informatics-Hub/intro-git/notebooks/12_conflicts.md

 git pull origin main
 ```

-If Bob has a recent version of Git (newer than July, 2021), pulling from
+If Bob has a recent version of Git (newer than version X, released on July, 2021), TODO FIXME pulling from
 Alice's remote should result in a long message like the following, ending
 in a fatal error: